drzax/lauraelvery.com/content/books/nightingale.md

 image:
   style: default
   src: /images/cover-rgb-web-9780702265877-nightingale.jpg
-  alt: The Nightingale book cover, it has a large black N on a bright yellow
+  alt: The Nightingale book cover; it has a large black N on a bright yellow
     background.
-In side the N is an illustration of an arm holding a lamp.
+Inside the N is an illustration of an arm holding a lamp.
 teaser_image:
   style: default
   src: /images/img_9799.jpg